gabrielng-rj99/CHOP/backend/store/store_reference.md

 ### Licenses
 - Core entity representing software licenses
 - **Required Relationships**:
-  - Must belong to a company (foreign key: company_id)
+  - Must belong to a client (foreign key: client_id)
-  - Must have a type (foreign key: type_id)
+  - Must have a type (foreign key: line_id)
 - **Optional Relationships**:
-  - Can be assigned to a unit (foreign key: unit_id, nullable)
+  - Can be assigned to a entity (foreign key: entity_id, nullable)
 - **Constraints**:
-  - Cannot exist without a company
+  - Cannot exist without a client
-  - Cannot exist without a type
+  - Cannot exist without a line
   - End date must be after start date
-  - Cannot be assigned to archived companies
+  - Cannot be assigned to archived clients
 - **Validations**:
   - Name cannot be empty
   - Product key cannot be empty
   - Start date must be valid
   - End date must be valid and after start date
-  - Company ID must exist
+  - Client ID must exist
-  - Type ID must exist
+  - Line ID must exist
-  - Unit ID (if provided) must exist
+  - Entity ID (if provided) must exist

 ## Business Rules

-### Company Management
+### Client Management
 1. **Archiving**:
-   - Archived companies:
+   - Archived clients:
      - Cannot receive new licenses
      - Existing licenses become inactive
-     - Units remain but are considered inactive
+     - Entities remain but are considered inactive
    - Can be unarchived to restore operations
 2. **Deletion**:
    - Permanent deletion requires:
-     - Company to be archived first
+     - Client to be archived first
      - Manual confirmation
      - Administrative privileges

 ### License Management
 1. **Assignment Rules**:
    - Licenses can be:
-     - Company-wide (no unit_id)
+     - Client-wide (no entity_id)
-     - Unit-specific (has unit_id)
+     - Entity-specific (has entity_id)
    - Cannot be assigned to archived companies
 2. **Expiration Handling**:
    - System tracks: